cgallimore25/circPercent/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=cgallimore25/circPercent&file=README.md)

 # donutPlot
 Use circular arcs to graphically illustrate proportions and percentages in MATLAB.
-For a fully comprehensive demo of usage and special case handling within the function, I recommend checking out the demo file `donutPlot_demo.mlx`.
+For a fully comprehensive demo of usage, special case handling, and the latest features, checkout the demo file `donutPlot_demo.mlx`.

+This function was designed to allow more complicated inputs and user control over the native `'pie.m'` function, while producing arcs in exactly the same way as `'pie()'` wedges in its handling of uncommon cases.
+It further expands `'pie()'` by supporting matrix input, direct specification of `'facecolor'`, and compatibility with `colormap()` calls.
+With exception of categorical data treatment, it also builds upon MATLAB's 2023 introduction of 'donutchart()' by allowing most of the same essential features and more.
+One example is a `'concentric'` plotting style embedding multiple groups in a single donut, control over ring separation with this style, and addition of a custom radial legend to indicate group membership.

-Catalog of changes in version `2.0.0` (formerly 'circPercent'):
+Catalog of changes in version `2.0.1` (formerly 'circPercent'):
 - Converted plotted elements from line to patch objects for both fill and edge customization
 - Support for concentric plotting style, embedding data series inside-out
 - New name, value pairs for user-defined start angle, donut radius, transparency, linewidth, and text color
 - Transitioned to an input parser object for flexible argument handling
-- Modularization of coordinate calculations and special cases
+- Modularization of coordinate calculations, special cases, and directional control
+- Added ring separation parameter for user control of visible spacing (specific to `'concentric'` style)
+- Support for a radial legend indicating groups (specific to `'concentric'` style)

 ## Syntax: